The Tragic Triumph of Experience Over Truth

-Across vast swathes of evangelicalism, doctrine and theology have become dirty words, while what “feels good” has won the day.
+Across vast swathes of evangelicalism, doctrine and theology have become dirty words.
+What “feels good” has won the day.
 Exposition has been surrendered to entertainment, preaching to performance, doctrine to drama, and theology to theatrics.
-As in modern politics, gut feeling has triumphed over the detail.
-Anyone questioning the “big band feel” of the contemporary church will soon discover that “you can argue with a doctrine, but you can’t argue with an experience”.
-With apologies to Decartes, “I feel, therefore I am” pretty neatly sums up where we are today as celebrity culture and church culture merge into one.
+Anyone questioning the “big band feel” of the contemporary church will soon discover that you can argue with a doctrine, but you can’t argue with an experience.
+With apologies to Decartes, “I feel, therefore I am” pretty neatly sums up where we are today, as celebrity culture and church culture merge into one.

-One of history’s major turning points occurred when, in the so-called “Enlightenment”, human reason triumphed over divine revelation.
-Now, at a crucial turning point in Western Christianity, experience has triumphed over doctrine.
-The evidence is clear: in 21st century evangelical Christianity, experience determines faith and practice, not the other way around.
-The cart is truly and totally before the horse.
+During one of history’s major turning points – the Enlightenment era (1715-1789) – human reason triumphed over divine revelation.
+Now, at the present turning point in Western Christianity, experience has triumphed over doctrine.
+The evidence is in: in 21st century evangelical Christianity, experience determines faith and practice, not the other way around.

-But, I hear you say, you have no right to judge my music!
+But, I hear you say, you have no right to judge my music.
 You like boring and traditional; I like exciting and contemporary.
 Why argue about non-essentials?
 It’s just a matter of preference.
 But here’s the problem.
 Where do you read in the Bible that worship has anything to do with preference?
 The Lord Jesus said that those who worship God must do so “in spirit and in truth” (John 4:24).
-Paul said, “Let the word of Christ dwell in you richly in all wisdom; teaching and admonishing one another in psalms and hymns and spiritual songs, singing with grace in your hearts to the Lord” (Col 3:16).
+Paul said, “Let the word of Christ dwell in you richly in all wisdom; teaching and admonishing one another in psalms and hymns and spiritual songs, singing with grace in your hearts to the Lord” (Col 3:16 – emphasis added).

 CCM vocalists are experts at this game too.
 Musician Neil McGovern explains: “A cursory listen to the material [CCM] reveals breathy, forced vocals, ‘ooh’ and ‘uh’ suffixes often being added to words.
 A great deal of melisma is employed at times.
 Some words such as ‘Alleluia’ become totally broken and fragmented.
 Nearly all the slower songs have a predictable build to anthemic choruses with full band accompaniment…when the songs reach their electronically frenzied triple-guitar climax, the senses have been softened and drawn in so that the impact is all the more overpowering.
 It’s as though someone has whispered to you for sixty seconds and then yelled directly into your ear.
 The theatricality of this technique is wholly at odds with dignified, sincere worship.”

 The quickest way to realise what an idol CCM has become is to try to live without it.
-The addiction is extremely hard to kick.
+The addiction is real.
 The drawing power of the music is huge.
-You want that “feeling” again.
+You want that ‘feeling’ again.
 You miss the power of the beat to move you.
 You miss the emotion of the voice to touch you.
-The plain old singing of hymns, as practised by believers for 2,000 years, seems terribly dull and lifeless by comparison.
-Like the taste of water to a Pepsi addict.
+The plain old singing of hymns, as practised by believers for 2,000 years, seems dull and lifeless by comparison. like the taste of water to a Pepsi addict.
 Where’s the fizz?